aosabook/500lines/dagoba/chapter.md

 We're adding a new name for an existing step, so we'll need to create a query transformer that converts the new name to the old name whenever it's encountered.
 We'll also need to add the new name as a method on the main query object, so it can be pulled in to the query program.

 We call another helper function to merge the incoming step's arguments with the alias's default arguments.
-Whenever the incoming step is missing an argument that the alias provides we take the alias's argument for that slot.
+If the incoming step is missing an argument then we'll use the alias's argument for that slot.

 ```javascript
 Dagoba.extend = function(list, defaults) {